PPL-IIITA/ppl-assignment-iit2015006/README.md

  >	make sure you are in the same directory in which runnable jar file is present.
  >	Alternatively import files to eclipse neon and execute .
  >	The LOG files will be generated in the same folder in which jar   file is present.
- >	DOCUMENTATION is present in doc folder of each question, open   index.html to view.
+ >	DOCUMENTATION is present in doc or dist/javadoc folder of each question, open   index.html to view.

 The csv files are present in root folder.